Carthage: Modern history

-Archaeological site
+Archaeological sites

 The Danish consul Christian Tuxen Falbe conducted a first survey of the topography of the archaeological site (published in 1833).

 Antiquarian interest was intensified following the publication of Flaubert's Salammbô in 1858.
 Charles Ernest Beulé performed some preliminary excavations of Roman remains on Byrsa hill in 1860.
+In 1866, Muhammad Khaznadar, the son of the Prime Minister of Tunisia, carried out the first locally led excavations.
 A more systematic survey of both Punic and Roman-era remains is due to Alfred Louis Delattre, who was sent to Tunis by cardinal Charles Lavigerie in 1875 on both an apostolic and an archaeological mission.

-Audollent (1901, p.
-203) cites Delattre and Lavigerie to the effect that in the 1880s, locals still knew the area of the ancient city under the name of Cartagenna (i.e. reflecting the Latin n-stem Carthāgine).
+Audollent cites Delattre and Lavigerie to the effect that in the 1880s, locals still knew the area of the ancient city under the name of Cartagenna (i.e. reflecting the Latin n-stem Carthāgine).

-Auguste Audollent divides the area of Roman Carthage into four quarters, Cartagenna, Dermèche, Byrsa and La Malga.
+Auguste Audollent divided the area of Roman Carthage into four quarters, Cartagenna, Dermèche, Byrsa and La Malga.
 Cartagenna and Dermèche correspond with the lower city, including the site of Punic Carthage; Byrsa is associated with the upper city, which in Punic times was a walled citadel above the harbour; and La Malga is linked with the more remote parts of the upper city in Roman times.

 French-led excavations at Carthage began in 1921, and from 1923 reported finds of a large quantity of urns containing a mixture of animal and children's bones.
 René Dussaud identified a 4th-century BC stela found in Carthage as depicting a child sacrifice.

 A temple at Amman (1400–1250 BC) excavated and reported upon by J.B.
 Hennessy in 1966, shows the possibility of bestial and human sacrifice by fire.
 While evidence of child sacrifice in Canaan was the object of academic disagreement, with some scholars arguing that merely children's cemeteries had been unearthed in Carthage, the mixture of children's with animal bones as well as associated epigraphic evidence involving mention of mlk led some to believe that, at least in Carthage, child sacrifice was indeed common practice.
 However, though the animals were surely sacrificed, this does not entirely indicate that the infants were, and in fact the bones indicate the opposite.
 Rather, the animal sacrifice was likely done to, in some way, honour the deceased.

 A study conducted in 1970 by M. Chabeuf, the then Doctor of Science from the University of Paris, showed little difference between 17 modern Tunisians, and 68 Punic remains.
 An analysis the following year on 42 North-West African skulls dating back to Roman times concluded that they were overall similar to modern Berbers and other Mediterranean populations, especially eastern Iberians.
 They also noted the presence of one outlier in Tunisia who appears to have inherited mechtoid traits, which led them to hypothesize the persistence of such affinities well into the Punic and Roman era.